kizu/kizu.ru/src/posts/2023-06-21-fit-to-width-text/index.en.md

 ## The Example

 Let me start with the demonstration: if you’d look at the following example in the browser[^browser] that supports [scroll-driven animations](/scroll-driven-animations/), you would see how the text fits the width of its container.
-The example has [`contentEditable`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable), so you could play with it or resize the container/browser window to see it automatically adapt to it.
+The example has [`contentEditable`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable), so you could play with it or resize the container or browser window to see it automatically adapt to it.

 [^browser]: At the time of writing this article, I’m testing it in Chrome Canary `116.0.5843.0`. <!-- offset="1" -->